thegetty/quire-docs/content/about/quire.md

 - Multiformat output means E-book files are distribution-ready for Amazon, Apple, and other vendors; PDF files are print-on-demand ready, and the online edition can be hosted on any web server.
 [Learn more about Quire's multiformat output capabilities.](/documentation/quire-cli/#outputting-files)
 - Quire is compatible with most operating systems, whether you're using a MAC, PC, or Linux.
 [Visit our installation guidelines.](/documentation/install-uninstall/)
 - No pre-existing technical skills are necessary.
 We've worked hard to make Quire accessible for a broad range of users.
 You can use Quire in its most basic configuration, or, if you have more advanced resources, you can customize and adapt Quire to your unique content.
 [Visit our documentation.](/documentation/getting-started/)
 - We know how intimidating learning new technology can be, but we've got you covered.
-We've created a helpful tutorial to guide you through each step of using Quire, and additional tools and resources are coming soon.
+We're creating helpful tutorials to guide you through each step of using Quire, and additional tools and resources are coming soon.
 [Learn more.](/learn/tutorial/)
 - We have a vibrant and diverse community of users that are here to help.
 [Visit our Community Forum.](/community/forum/)
 - We are moving Quire towards an open-source, community-supported model, and are currently following open-source software standards.
 Our goal is to launch an officially open-source Quire by 2022.
 [Learn more about the benefits of open-source development.](/about/open-source/)